NuriaQueralt/bioknowledge-reviewer/README.md

 ###### MONARCH EDGES
 Preparing Monarch network.

-*Output*: two Monarch networks
+*Output*:
     1. Monarch edges in `monarch` directory.
-    2. Monarch network with the graph schema in `graph` directory.
+    2. Monarch network with the graph schema in `monarch` directory.

 ~~~~
 # prepare data to graph schema